Table of Contents

 A river float trip has to be one of my favorite summer activities!
 What could be more relaxing than kicking back on your tube as you float past the gorgeous shoreline, soaking up the sunshine with not a care in the world?

 Floating the river is all that and more, but knowing what to bring and how to prepare makes all the difference in having a fabulous time.
-So to help you have the best experience possible I’ve compiled a float trip packing list, as well as what to wear on a float trip, what NOT to bring and answers to the most-asked questions.
+To help you have the best experience possible, I’ve compiled a float trip packing list, as well as what to wear on a float trip, what NOT to bring, and answers to the most-asked questions.
 Happy floating!

 Man on a float trip